bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 3°
-- Clear
+- Partly Cloudy
-- 80% humidity
+- 81% humidity
-- 2 mph wind
+- 4 mph wind
-- 36% cloud cover
+- 41% cloud cover
 - 47 AQI 🟩
 - 1.49 inches of snow and 0.82 inches of rain expected in the next 48 hours